-With assistance, considering the weight of the machine, raise it onto a good solid surface or workbench.
-Proceed to remove all traces of preservative with paraffin or good quality solvent and lightly oil all machined surfaces.
+The machine is very heavy.
+With an assistant, lift it onto a sturdy surface or workbench.
+Remove all traces of preservative with a good quality solvent. then lightly oil all machined surfaces.

 You will notice that, for transit purposes, the cross-slide feed handle has been mounted in reverse.
-Remove it, by unscrewing the hex socket head screw, securing it, and mount it the correct way around.
-Then turn all feed handles to ensure they are free and move evenly and smoothly.
+Remove it, by unscrewing the hex socket head screw securing it, and mount it the correct way around.
+Then turn all feed handles to ensure they move freely, evenly and smoothly.

-Attach the plastic handles to the rims of the manual feed and tailstock feed handwheels respectively, ensuring the nuts are tight and the handles spin freely about the bolts, without excessive end play.
+Attach the plastic handles to the rims of the manual feed and tailstock feed hand wheels respectively, ensuring the nuts are tight and the handles spin freely about the bolts, without excessive end play.

-Saddle, cross-slide and compound slide adjustments are all factory set to ensure smooth movement in both directions.
-If, however, the adjustments have been upset during transit, indicated by stiff or erratic movement, refer to [Settings and Adjustments](#) for the methods of adjustment.
+The carriage/saddle, cross-slide and compound slide adjustments are all factory set to ensure smooth movement in both directions.
+However, if the adjustments have been upset during transit (indicated by stiff or erratic movement), refer to [Settings and Adjustments](#) for the methods of adjustment.

-All hex keys and spanners necessary to carry out various adjustments are supplied, together with a chuck key for the 3-Jaw chuck and a spare fuse.
+All hex keys and wrench necessary to carry out the various adjustments are supplied together with a chuck key for the 3-Jaw chuck and a spare fuse.
 The fuse holder is located on the main control panel.

-The four rubber feet are attached to the underside of the bed, using the four M6 pan head screws, in the tapped holes provided.
+The four rubber feet and two supporting are to be attached to the underside of the bed, using the four M8 head screws, in the tapped holes provided.
 These screws are also used to secure the chip tray.
-We strongly recommend however, that to provide maximum stability and additional safety, you secure the lathe to a firm foundation as described under [Mounting the Lathe](#).
+We strongly recommend, however, that to provide maximum stability and additional safety, you secure the lathe to a firm foundation as described under [Mounting the Lathe](#).

-The three external jaws for the 3-Jaw self-centring chuck extend the capacity of the chuck and are discussed in greater detail under [Accessories](#).
+The three external jaws for the 3-Jaw self-centring chuck, extend the capacity of the chuck, and are discussed in greater detail under [Accessories](#).